Pramod0605/ai-document-presentation-v2/replit.md

 4. When in doubt, ASK the user - do not proceed with assumptions.
 5. The LLM is the "brain" - timing, durations, and creative decisions come from LLM output, not from post-processing calculations.
 6. **Presentation Schema Immutable**: presentation.json (v1.3 schema) MUST NOT change.
 All agent outputs merge into this exact structure.
-7. **Player Code Freeze**: player.js and related frontend files MUST NOT change during V1.5 implementation.
+7. **Player Code Updated**: player.js updated with avatar always-visible and width_percent support (REQ-030/031 complete).
 8. Issue Tracking First - Any issue noticed MUST be logged to `issues.json` with full details BEFORE proposing any solution.
 9. Upstream/Downstream Impact Analysis - Before code changes, verify upstream and downstream components are not affected.
 10. No Deviation Without Approval - No deviations from the initial goal.
 Any code changes must be approved by the user first.